• Skip to main content

 Raw shrimp and cooked sausage added back to the Dutch oven with cooked rice for the final step of cooking.

-Sausage and shrimp jambalaya in a large white pot with a wooden spoon.
+Jambalaya in a Dutch oven with a wooden spoon.

 Jambalaya vs. Gumbo?